 The 1994 toll of 55 deaths represents the highest figure yet recorded in Britain since fears were first raised that mad cow disease - bovine spongiform encephalopathy (BSE) - might be transmissible to people either by contact with infected animals or by eating their meat.

-But Dr Will was surprised at a report in The Lancet last week highlighting a third case of CJD among dairy farmers.
+But Dr Will expressed surprise at a report in The Lancet last week highlighting a third case of CJD among dairy farmers.
 "The Lancet said it was a matter for concern and I agree with that," he said.

 Statistically, venison-eaters proved more likely to develop the disease last year, but the report warns that the number of cases is so small that the statistics are unreliable.
 The link detected between regular veal eating and CJD in 1993 was not repeated in 1994.